kotikoM/chess-java/README.md

 - Improved font, spacing, and design using only **Java Swing** (no external libraries)
 - Preserved all original functionality and architecture

+### Refactoring Improvements
+- Reorganized the project structure by clearly separating concerns into `model`, `view`, and `controller` packages to improve maintainability and scalability.

+- Moved core game mechanics into `model.core` and `model.internal` to isolate chess logic from core components.

+- Refactored UI components (`board`, `square`, `gamewindow`, and `startmenu`) into distinct `view` and `controller` layers, aligning with the MVC design pattern.

+- Improved the logic handling for game-ending scenarios by refining rules around checkmate, stalemate, legal king moves, and in-check states.

+- Added unit tests to verify the correctness of piece movement logic, ensuring more robust and predictable behavior across gameplay scenarios.

 ---

 ## Technology